Ring vs. Nest vs. SimpliSafe Security Systems

-The most important thing you should know when installing your Ring Alarm security system is to do it one component at a time.
+The most important lesson we learned about installing the Ring Alarm security system was to do it one component at a time.

-With so few components, Nest Secure is really easy to set up.
-First I plugged in my Nest Guard, the system’s base station.
-When I did that, the edges lit up.
-Now, I already had my Nest app downloaded, so I used it to scan the QR code on the bottom of the Guard.
-From there, the app gave me step-by-step instructions, guiding me through a motion detection test, showing me how to make up a password, and more.
-The process was the same for the Nest Detect Sensors and Nest Tags.
-From start to finish, I had my Nest Secure system set up in about ten minutes.
+With so few components, Nest Secure was very easy to set up.
+First, we plugged in our Nest Guard, the system’s base station.
+At that point, the edges of our base lit up.
+We’d already downloaded our Nest app, so we used it to scan the QR code on the bottom of the Guard.
+From there, the app gave us step-by-step instructions, guided us through a motion detection test, showed us how to make up a password, and more.
+We found the process was similar for the Nest Detect Sensors and Nest Tags.
+From start to finish, we had our Nest Secure system set up in about 10 minutes.

 Top System Installation

-None of these systems are too difficult to set up, but I must say that SimpliSafe really lived up to its name.
-SimpliSafe wins for easiest installation!
+None of the systems were too difficult to set up.
+Nonetheless, we felt that SimpliSafe really lived up to its name, so SimpliSafe won for easiest installation!

-Now, all of these systems give you the option to monitor everything yourself or pay a monthly fee for 24/7 professional monitoring.
-The only exception is SimpliSafe.
-If you don’t pay a monthly fee, you won’t be able to receive notifications or control your system remotely.
-I guess you can’t have it all!
+All of the systems gave us the option to monitor everything on our own or pay a monthly fee for 24/7 professional monitoring.
+The only exception was SimpliSafe.
+If we didn’t want to pay a monthly fee, we wouldn’t be able to receive notifications or control our system remotely.
+We found this somewhat frustrating.

 Ring vs. Nest vs. SimpliSafe Monitoring Options

 |Free Plan||Cloud Storage Only 1||Cloud Storage Only 2||Standard Plan||Interactive Plan|

 |Coverage||All SimpliSafe devices at 1 address||1 SimpliSafe Camera||Up to 10 SimpliSafe cameras at 1 address||All SimpliSafe devices at 1 address||All SimpliSafe devices at 1 address|